New methods to constrain the radio transient rate: results from a survey of four fields with LOFAR

 \section{Results}

-A total of 1212 images from the four monitored fields at various observing times and frequencies have been collected and processed by the Transient Pipeline \citep[TraP, ][]{Trap_Swinbank2014}.
-This pipeline involves several steps.
-The first step involves a quality control to eliminate bad images.
-This check allows us to discard images with excessively high noise levels and extremely elongated beam shapes.
-The criterion to reject images with a high noise takes into account the ratio between the noise measured in the image and the thermal noise, which is calculated from the integration time, the bandwidth and the antenna set.
+A total of 1212 images from the four monitored fields at various observing times and frequencies have been collected and processed by the Transients Pipeline \citep[TraP, ][]{Trap_Swinbank2015}.
+A description of the main features of the pipeline is as follows.
+Firstly, a quality control step is used to eliminate bad images.
+This check allows us to discard images with excessively high noise levels and excessively elongated beam shapes.
+The criterion to reject images with a high noise level takes into account the ratio between the noise measured in the image and the theoretical thermal noise, which is calculated from the integration time, the bandwidth and the antenna set.
 We decided to use this ratio to compensate for the different observing conditions in different images (for example a different number of stations could have been flagged out due to malfunctions or RFI).
 To set the threshold for rejection, we created a histogram of the noise ratio of the images in the dataset for each field separately.
-We fit a Gaussian to the histogram and set a cut-off threshold at 2\,$\sigma$.
+We fitted a Gaussian to the histogram and set a cut-off threshold at 2\,$\sigma$ above the mean.
 This means that the threshold is different for different fields.
 An example of such a histogram is shown in Figure~\ref{fig:QC_noise} for the case of MD03.
 For the beam ellipticity we calculated the ratio between the major and the minor axes of the beam for every image in the dataset, and calculated the average and the RMS of the distribution for each field separately.
 A cut-off at average+RMS was applied.
 The values used for the rejection are summarised in Table~\ref{tab:obs fields}.
 Images with high noise or a highly elliptical beam were rejected since these are symptomatic of poor calibration or RFI subtraction.

-After this selection, 809 images remained.
-MD05 field had a relatively high level of image rejection.
-This was because at the start of the observation campaign the station beam was misaligned; MD05 fell at the edge of the beam, resulting in noisy images.
+After the quality control process, 809 images remained.
+The MD05 field had a relatively high level of image rejection.
+This was because at the start of the observation campaign the station beam was misaligned; as a result MD05 fell at the edge of the beam, resulting in noisy images.
 This issue was solved after run 5.
 A summary of the images can be found in Table~\ref{tab:obs fields}.